Today, I’m going to share three challenges network marketers deal with, and teach you what to do about it.

 Others Reasons People Struggle in MLM

-- Not being coachable – In this business, it just makes sense to follow the lead of a respected mentor.
+- Not being coachable – In this business, it makes sense to follow the lead of a respected mentor.
 Why reinvent the wheel?
-You need to be open minded and humble yourself.
-Find someone who has done what you want to achieve and follow their lead.
+You need to be open-minded and humble yourself.
+Find someone who has done what you want to achieve in the business, and follow their lead.

 - Lazy or unmotivated – This business has a way of weeding out the lazy and unmotivated people rather quickly.
 Sadly, most people are not truly motivated or overly ambitious.
 That’s okay.
 To each their own.